feedpm/feed-docs/docs/css/coding-guidelines.md

 ### Use flexible/relative units

-For maximum flexibility over the widest possible range of devices, it is a good idea to size containers, padding, etc. using relative units like ems and rems or percentages and viewport units if you want them to vary depending on viewport width.
+For maximum flexibility over the widest possible range of devices, it is a good idea to size containers, padding, etc. using relative units like rems and viewport units if you want them to vary depending on viewport width.

 ---